 - Special recognition by their employer for contributions to patient safety.

 Nominators may submit evidence of activities relevant to this award and to the candidate's achievements.

-Thanks to the generous support of Becton Dickinson, this award includes plaque and a $1,500 check to be presented at the the AAMI Annual Conference & Expo.
-The 2018 award will be presented in Long Beach, CA.
+Thanks to the generous support of Becton Dickinson, this award includes a plaque and a $1,500 check to be presented at the 2019 AAMI Exchange in Cleveland, OH.